 Can you crack GCHQ's code-breaker challenge?

-To coincide with Radio 4’s GCHQ: Minority Report documentary, we asked the intelligence agency to set our listeners a code-cracking challenge.
+We asked the British intelligence agency GCHQ to set our listeners a code-cracking challenge.
 Here’s what the Puzzle Masters came up with…

 You need to approach any puzzle in the right mindset – in other words, you need to think like a Government Communications HQ puzzle setter.
 So, for example, when looking at a bunch of seemingly random words, could they be converted into numbers or another language?
 Also look for common links and patterns.

 Here’s a note from GCHQ Puzzle Master Daniel: